Keep up with our tours

 Interested in booking a private tour?

-On Sunday evening, June 9, the Architecture Walks Program will visit two of Houston's most notable modern spaces: the University of St. Thomas campus and the buildings of the Menil Collection nearby.
+On Sunday evening, June 9, the Architecture Walks Program will visit one of Houston's most beautiful spaces: the Rice University campus.

 Please note that restrooms are not available on the tour route.